What is the primary law governing trademarks in your jurisdiction?

-- First, the pharmaceutical trademark shall be inherently registrable to function as a trademark to distinguish the source of the goods or services.
-It should not violate article 10, which mainly regulates whether the mark could be used as a trademark, or articles 11 and 12, which mainly regulate whether the mark is sufficiently distinctive to function as a trademark to distinguish the sources of the goods or services so that it could be registered as a trademark.
+First, the pharmaceutical trademark shall be inherently registrable to function as a trademark to distinguish the source of the goods or services.
+It should not violate article 10 of the Trademark Law, which mainly regulates whether the mark could be used as a trademark, or articles 11 and 12, which mainly regulate whether the mark is sufficiently distinctive to function as a trademark to distinguish the sources of the goods or services so that it is registrable as a trademark.

 What non-traditional trademarks are available in your jurisdiction and how are they registered?